Upcoming Deadlines: (1) Form W-2 Reporting of Employer-Provided Health Coverage; And (2) Medicare Part D Notices to CMS

 Reminder: Form W-2 Reporting on Aggregate Cost of Employer Sponsored Coverage

-Unless subject to an exemption, employers must report the aggregate cost of employer-sponsored health coverage provided in 2021 on their employees’ Form W-2 (Code DD in Box 12) issued in January 2022.
-Please see IRS Notice 2012-09 and our previous e-mail alerts for more information.
+Unless subject to an exemption, employers must report the aggregate cost of employer-sponsored health coverage provided in 2018 on their employees’ Form W-2 (Code DD in Box 12) issued in January 2019.
+Please see IRS Notice 2012-09 and our previous email alerts for more information.

 If you have questions regarding whether you or your particular benefits are subject to reporting, please feel free to contact us.

 Deadline Coming Up for Calendar Year Plans to Submit Medicare Part D Notice to CMS